A teacher getting the children to self assess their work against the lesson aims and objectives.

 people they were dealing with.
 This was a culture they didn’t and couldn’t connect

-divided Britain, rich and poor, socially advantaged and socially deprived and
+divided Britain, rich and poor, the socially advantaged and the socially deprived and

-as Disraeli knew, with Grenfell, one group did not understand the other and in
+as Disraeli was aware of in his day, in the present day case of Grenfell, one group did not understand the other.

 entitled to get top jobs.
 We have people who are perceived to benefit from an